 - lack of menstruation

 - low or absent sex drive

-Symptoms that may appear in males include:
+Symptoms that may affect people AMAB include:

-Your doctor may also check your thyroid hormone levels.
+- Thyroid function tests: The doctor may also check your thyroid hormone levels.
 Thyroid problems can cause symptoms similar to hypogonadism.

 Treatment for female hypogonadism